alphagov/govuk-developer-docs/source/manual/clone-mysql-slave.html.md

 section: Databases
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2017-06-28
+last_reviewed_on: 2018-03-22
 review_in: 7 months
 ---

-This tutorial documents the process behind adding a new slave to a MySQL senvironment where an existing slave may or may not already exist.
+This tutorial documents the process behind adding a new slave to a MySQL environment where an existing slave may or may not already exist.
 The process involves cloning data from an existing replication slave on to a new slave, thus keeping the replication configuration intact.

 After the initial synchronisation from the existing to the new slave, both the new and existing slaves will replicate directly from the master.

 ## Conventions

 In this how-to, we're using...

-`slave$` to denote commands to be run on the existing slave
+- `slave$` to denote commands to be run on the existing slave

-`slave:mysql>` to denote commands to be run in the original slave's MySQL CLI
+- `slave:mysql>` to denote commands to be run in the original slave's MySQL CLI

-`backup$` to denote commands to be run on the new slave
+- `backup$` to denote commands to be run on the new slave

-`backup:mysql>` to denote commands to be run in the new slave's MySQL CLI
+- `backup:mysql>` to denote commands to be run in the new slave's MySQL CLI

 ## Overview